mulle-sde/mulle-test/README.md

 ## Writing a test

-Here is a simple test, that checks that "Hello World" is properly output:
+Here is a simple test, that checks that "Hello World" is properly output.
+It consists of a sourcefile `example.c` and the expected test output file `example.stdout`:

 ```
 mkdir test